Greedy Causal Discovery is Geometric: Edges of the Polytope

 The edges we identify will include, as a special case, the moves of Greedy Equivalence Search (GES) \cite{C02}.
 This positively answers a question raised by Steffen Lauritzen at the \emph{Workshop on Graphical Models: Conditional Independence and Algebraic Structures, TU Munich, 2019}: Do the moves of GES have a geometric interpretation in terms of the $\CIM_p$ polytope?
 More generally, we recover a geometric interpretation of the GIES algorithm \cite{HB12} in the case of purely observational data, as well as the hybrid MMHC algorithm.

 To this end, we will begin by defining relations between imsets.
 These relations are motivated by our graphical understanding of Markov equivalence, but also turn out to generalize our intuition.
-We will then show that these relations indeed constitute edges of the $\CIM_p$ and $\CIM_G$ polytopes.
-Since both $\CIM_p$ and $\CIM_G$ are $0/1$-polytopes, a natural first question is what happens when two imsets differ in a single coordinate.